laravel/docs/eloquent-resources.md

     new UserResource($user->loadCount('posts'));

 The `whenCounted` method may be used to conditionally include a relationship's count in your resource response.
-This method avoids unnecessarily including the attribute if the relationships's count is not present:
+This method avoids unnecessarily including the attribute if the relationships' count is not present:

     /**
      * Transform the resource into an array.